 The Maternity service consists of Delivery suite (inclusive of Obstetric theatre and water birth facilities), Maternity ward (antenatal and postnatal care), Community midwifery service (including home births), Antenatal clinic and Day assessment facilities.

-The Maternity service team consists of Head of Midwifery, Consultant Obstetricians, lead midwives, Senior Midwives, Midwives and Maternity support workers and ward clerks who supports the administration of these areas.
+The Maternity service team consists of Head of Midwifery, Consultant Obstetricians, deputy head of midwifery, Senior Midwives, Midwives and Maternity support workers, health care assistants, housekeepers and ward clerks who supports the administration of these areas.

 Contact details for the maternity ward are available in the contacts box on the top right of this page.
 View the maternity visiting times, Contact the delivery suite or women's health ward visiting times.